OpsMx/standard-isd-gitops/Upgrade.md

 3. User first need to take the back up of the Databases (i.e Minio,Postgres,Redis).

+  In the gitops-repo cloned to disk. cd to the gitops-repo cloned

   Use the sed commands to replace the pvc names in minio,postgres and redis folders

   sed -i 's/PVCNAME/<USER_SPECIFIED_VALUE>/g' redis/*.yaml